 For SMEs, time is short, management teams are small, margins are limited and, as a result, management is very pragmatic about any new, sexy activities and initiatives.
 Risk management is no different.
 It has been around for years, yet few SMEs have properly adopted it.
 Something’s not right…

 So can risk management make companies money?
 Of course it can.
 Do modern-day risk managers in nonfinancial companies in fact make money for their companies?
 Very few.
 Most of the modern-day approaches used by the risk managers are so academic and superficial that management has a tough job buying it.
-Here is a short video on showing value from risk management – and it’s not what most risk managers are doing.

 I think it’s about time we had an honest look at some of the activities risk managers do: